 Salesforce has improved its position by integrating its Pardot solution with its other Sales Cloud, Marketing Cloud, and Service Cloud solutions.
 The integration of Pardot with the Sales cloud allows for productivity through shared insights into marketing and sales activities.
 Pardot offers strong features such as lead aggregation, multichannel lead management, lead process management, and lead nurturing.

-bpm’online has gained enough horizontal movement to break into this year’s Leaders quadrant.
-This is largely due to its strong vision for efficiency and effectiveness. bpm’online offers strong multichannel lead acquisition, lead nurturing and qualification, lead process management, and predictive lead scoring capabilities.
+bpm’online (now known as Creatio) has gained enough horizontal movement to break into this year’s Leaders quadrant.
+This is largely due to its strong vision for efficiency and effectiveness.
+Creatio offers strong multichannel lead acquisition, lead nurturing and qualification, lead process management, and predictive lead scoring capabilities.
 Acoustic (formerly IBM Watson Marketing) provides strong support for large B2C enterprises that manage over 100,000 leads.
-It offers potent multichannel lead management capabilities, and has the highest-scoring roadmap out of all the vendors in this year’s report.
+It offers potent multichannel lead management capabilities and has the highest-scoring roadmap out of all the vendors in this year’s report.
 Notably, it has also released several new capabilities to support local data privacy laws.

-HubSpot is the only vendor in this year’s Challengers quadrant, having made the leap from its position as a Niche Player last year.
-This vendor stands out for its ease of use and adoptability features, reporting shorter deployment times than the vendor average.
+HubSpot is the only vendor in this year’s Challengers quadrant, having leaped its position as a Niche Player last year.
+This vendor stands out for its ease of use and adaptability features, reporting shorter deployment times than the vendor average.
 Customers have praised the intuitive interface, noting that it streamlines campaign orchestration and workflow management.
-HubSpot also features a unique freemium model: the CRM is available for free, but its Marketing Hub features tiered, edition-based pricing.
+HubSpot also features a unique freemium model: the CRM is available for free, but its Marketing Hub features tiered edition-based pricing.

 Act-On maintains its position at the top of the Visionaries quadrant.
-It has recently introduced Accelarate, a package of services that helps onboard new clients.
+It has recently introduced Accelerate, a package of services that helps onboard new clients.
 Act-On has also introduced an improved UI and environment that easily interfaces to third-party systems.
 Pegasystems has seen a good deal of horizontal movement in this year’s report.
-Marketers recognize its high quality support for industry-specific use cases, as well as its versatility in supporting the needs of large, complex B2B2C organizations.
+Marketers recognize its high-quality support for industry-specific use cases, as well as its versatility in supporting the needs of large, complex B2B2C organizations.